 Fibroids tend to swell and grow faster during childbearing years when hormone levels are at their highest.
 There are plenty of birth control options for women with fibroids.
 Please be advised that fibroid symptom relief—while possible with IUDs and fibroids—is not the same as fibroid treatment.
 An IUD won’t make your fibroids disappear or stop growing.
 Therefore, it is important to talk with your doctor about stopping your fibroid symptoms at the root cause.

 Thankfully high on the list for fibroid treatment without surgery is a minimally invasive procedure known as Uterine Fibroid Embolization (UFE).
 This revolutionary procedure restricts blood flow to the fibroids, causing the fibroids to shrink and die.
-When performed by a board-certified interventional radiologist who specializes in UFE like Dr. Suzanne Slonim, medical director and founder of Fibroid Institute Dallas, many patients experience a high success rate with minimal discomfort.
+When performed by our board-certified interventional radiologists who specialize in UFE, Dr. Suzanne Slonim and Dr. Uma Reddy, many patients experience a high success rate with minimal discomfort.

 Benefits of UFE include:

 - In-office procedure instead of hospital stay

 - Avoid side effects of pharmaceutical hormone therapies